maxmurdoch/flock/src/pages/index.md

       title: Fully flexible cover
     - icon: /images/uploads/magnifying-glass.svg
       text: >-
-        We’re always adding new features and tools based on what our customers tell us they need.
-Join Flock and help us make drone insurance simpler and smarter for everyone.
+        We’re always adding new features and tools.
+Join our community and tell us what you think, so that together we can make drone insurance simpler and smarter for everyone.
-      title: DESIGNED FOR YOU
+      title: Designed for you
     - icon: /images/uploads/shield.svg
       text: >-
         We may be the new kid on the block, but our partners are not.
 Flock